kohkimakimoto/buildsh/README.md

 # Buildsh

-Buildsh is docker powered shell that make it easy to run isolated environment for building, testing and deploying softwares.
+Buildsh is docker powered shell that makes it easy to run isolated environment for building, testing and deploying softwares.

-In implementation, buildsh is a wrapper of `docker run` command.
+Internally, buildsh is a wrapper of `docker run` command that is implemented in bash script.

 ## Requirements